Manu404/WikiRef/README.md

 #### Remarks

-- On linux a 'chmod 755 wikiref' might be required to have it work.
 - Sadly, WSL has compatibility issues with the "dotnet" command, prohibiting it to being used.

 #### Build for not officially supported system